M-DICE/trace/docs/WINDOWS.md

 ```

 If this returns error messages with `R_getvar`, it is likely that the installed R version is too low.
 Please update R.

+> Remarks: Since the app uses sh.exe, which does not work straightforwardly on Windows, you may encounter problems running this line.
+Common issues include R/Rtools version mismatch, undefined paths, and memory allocation errors.
+We have provided the solution to some of these problems, but given the differences in the set up of individual machines, you are likely to encounter different ones.
+Some debugging may be required.
+If you just want to try the app and implement some arbitrary simulation scenarios, skip this step and go straight to launching the app.

 ### 8. Start the app